Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Further details → Order online

 In the mean time the four antidiscrimination Directives have been implemented in most EU countries - in Germany since August 2006.
 As a subject introduced at European level, it offers European works councils the chance to be active on the subject of equal opportunities and antidiscrimination (see the Areva case in EWC News 4/2006).
-Two commentaries have recently been published.
+Two commentaries have recently been published in German.

 Dagmar Schiek (ed.)